AmeCarraro/thesis-variable-stars-nn/README.md

-Neural Network Approaches for Classifying Variable Star Light Curves
+Neural Network Approaches for Classifying Variable Star Light Curves 📍 University of Padova
+🎓 Author: Amedeo Carraro | 👨‍🏫 Supervisor: Prof. Loris Nanni | 📅 Defense: 24/03/2025

 ✨ Overview
 Welcome to the GitHub repository accompanying my master's thesis: a deep dive into the stars through machine learning.
 This project focuses on the classification of variable stars—like Cepheids, BY Draconis, Delta Scuti, and eclipsing binaries—by analyzing their light curves, using two main deep learning approaches:
 A Long Short-Term Memory (LSTM) model to capture temporal dependencies in reconstructed light curves.
 A Convolutional Neural Network (CNN) trained on image-like transformations of the light curves (including DMDT representations).